FRP Competition Questions

 A: No. Each student team will only be sent one complete set of materials.

-Q: I see that an electronic copy of the Official Mix and Cost Form is due March 1 and that a hard copy is due March 26.
+Q: I see that an electronic copy of the Official Mix and Cost Form is due by the pre-competition deadline date and that a hard copy is due at check-in.
 Do the two have to exactly match in terms of predicted loads?

 A: The predictions must match exactly.
-Student teams are not permitted to adjust their predictions after the March 1 deadline.
-Should they do so, the prediction values submitted on March 1 will be used for determining the prediction discrepancy.
+Student teams are not permitted to adjust their predictions after the pre-competition deadline date.
+Should they do so, the prediction values initially submitted will be used for determining the prediction discrepancy.

 Q: The three cylinders and the slump test that are listed on the Official Mix and Cost Form aren't mentioned in the official rules or any other page of the submittals.
 Is it a requirement to perform these tests?